tOOlmaRR/toolmarrs-collectables/API/README.md

 ```
 GET: /v1/cardsets/test
 ```
-- Just a "test" endpoint that can be used for monitoring and confirming that the cardsets API group resolves correctly
+- Just a "test" endpoint that can be used for monitoring and confirming that the cardsets API endpoint group resolves correctly

 ### Cardsets - View Seasons
 ```